Clear Creek Schools

 The Result

-The documentation was clear: the building was empty when FP arrived.
+The documentation was clear: the building was empty when the contractor arrived.
 There were no radiators to steal.
 No copper to remove.
-The GC had made an assumption that didn't match reality.
+The Owner had made an assumption that didn't match reality.

 The Technology

 This wasn't just photos.
-This was survey-grade point clouds with RTK accuracy, timestamped and georeferenced.
-Every point in the cloud has metadata attached — when it was captured, where it was located, and what equipment was used.
+This was high-resolution, timestamped, and georeferenced data.
+Every image had metadata attached — when it was captured, where it was located, and exactly what equipment was used.

-When the GC's team saw the data, they couldn't dispute it.
-The point cloud was too detailed, the timestamps too precise, the coverage too complete.
+When the Owner's team saw the data, they couldn't dispute it.
+The imagery was too detailed, the timestamps too precise, and the coverage too complete.
 This was proof that held up.

 The Lesson